 Leveraging data science, neuroscience, and technology to advance justice

-Sasha Davenport (left) is the CEO of Justice Innovations, which spun out of the Center for Science & Law, a Houston based 501(c)(3).
+Sasha Davenport (left) is the CEO of Justice Innovations, a public benefit corporation which spun out of the Center for Science & Law, a Houston based 501(c)(3).

-Their first commercial product, Vet-It, is state-of-the-science information management software built for Offices of the District Attorney, that transforms the prosecutorial decision-making process, keeps innocent people out of jail, automates critical public safety data across systems and criminal justice agencies, rebuilds police & community trust, and saves millions of taxpayer dollars in the process.
+Their first commercial product, Vet-It, is state-of-the-science information management software built for Offices of the District Attorney and police officers, that transforms the prosecutorial decision-making process, keeps innocent people out of jail, automates critical public safety data across systems and criminal justice agencies, rebuilds police & community trust, and saves millions of taxpayer dollars in the process.

 Ensuring all who want to find legal help can do so